perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-make-all-io-default-to-utf-8.md

 {
-   "title" : "Perl Unicode Cookbook: Make All I/O Default to UTF-8", "tags" : [],
    "categories" : "unicode",
+   "tags" : [],
+   "image" : null,
+   "authors" : [
+      "tom-christiansen"
+   ],
-   "slug" : "/pub/2012/05/perlunicook-make-all-io-default-to-utf-8",
+   "draft" : null,
    "date" : "2012-05-03T06:00:01-08:00",
-   "draft" : null,
+   "slug" : "/pub/2012/05/perlunicook-make-all-io-default-to-utf-8.html",
-   "thumbnail" : null,
+   "title" : "Perl Unicode Cookbook: Make All I/O Default to UTF-8", "thumbnail" : null,
-   "image" : null,
    "description" : "℞ 18: Make all I/O and args default to utf8 The core rule of Unicode handling in Perl is \"always encode and decode at the edges of your program\".
-If you've configured everything such that all incoming and outgoing data...", "authors" : [
+If you've configured everything such that all incoming and outgoing data..."
-      "tom-christiansen"
-   ]
 }